ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

 ![text-entry-dialogue-box](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/Text-Entry-Dbox.jpg)

-6. Click the "+" button under the list of installed keyboard layouts
+6. Click the "+" button under the list of installed keyboard layouts and then select "kkg (Myanmar)" as shown in following figure:

 ![choose-an-kkg-input-Source](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/ChooseAnInputSource.jpg)

-7.
+7. To test "kKg (Myanmar)" keyboard layout is working or not, look at the keyboard layout icon, in the upper-right corner of your screen, and then switch your current keyboard layout to "kKg (Myanmar)" (see following figure).

 ![selecting-kkg-eg](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/selecting-kkg-eg.jpg)